juliosn/SJM-Assistance/README.md

 ![logo-nome-grande](https://github.com/juliosn/SJM-Assistance/assets/99426563/dccdff4e-fc75-45b0-a600-2302242c7928)

-# Sobre
+# About
-<p> SJM Assistance é um projeto designado para a feira tecnológica da ETEC da Zona Leste em 2022: o desenvolvimento de uma hipotética loja especializada em reparos de notebooks e computadores, acompanhada de uma aplicação web destinada ao gerenciamento de agendamentos de manutenção de dispositivos digitais. </p>
+<p> SJM Assistance is a project designated for the ETEC Zona Leste's technology fair in 2022: the development of a hypothetical store specializing in notebook and computer repairs, accompanied by a web application aimed at managing maintenance schedules for digital devices. </p>

-# Tecnologias Utilizadas
+# Technologies Used
 <p align="left">
   &emsp;
   <a href="https://www.php.net/">